 Open eclipse > Help > Eclipse Marketplace

-Dependency is an essential part of projects and can be used on different phases of the project such as - Compile, Runtime, Test Compile and Test Runtime.
-We must declare dependencies which we want to download from the web.
+Dependency is an essential part of projects and can be used on different phases of the project such as - Compile, Runtime, Test Compile, and Test Runtime.
+We must declare dependencies that we want to download from the web.

 This is a dependency on the files that are built outside the current build and are stored in the repository.
 Below, a code snippet is given that is used to define the external dependency.

-A repository is a collection of files that are organized by group, name and the version.
+A repository is a collection of files that are organized by group, name, and version.
 By default, Gradle does not define repositories but we need to define at least one.
 At runtime, Gradle finds out the declared dependencies that are required to process the tasks.
-Once the dependency is resolved, important files of dependency are stored in the local cache memory also referred as remote repository.
-Future build can reuse these saved files to avoid unnecessary network calls.
+Once the dependency is resolved, important files of dependency are stored in the local cache memory also referred to as a remote repository.
+Future builds can reuse these saved files to avoid unnecessary network calls.
 Gradle supports different repository formats -

 Suppose file A is dependent on file B and also file is dependent on file C. This process is called transitive dependency.